 We know that getting started is the hardest part in implementing a new service.
-Therefore, we talked with Rolf Hapel, Director of Citizens’ Services and Libraries at DOKK1, the main library in Aarhus, Denmark.
+Therefore, we talked with Rolf Hapel, now former Director of Citizens’ Services and Libraries at DOKK1, the main library in Aarhus, Denmark.
 He provided some insights regarding the library’s activity that we want to share with you.
 In this interview, you will learn about how DOKK1 was developed and managed to be such a success.

 1. When reviewing the statistics in the library sector, we’ve noticed a general trend that the library usage has decreased in the past few years.
 Why do you think that happened?

-Well, in fact, in Denmark, the library usage has increased over the last few years (usage – measured in number of visitors to the physical libraries), while the number of book loans has gone down.
+Well, in fact, in Denmark, the library usage has increased over the last few years (usage – measured in the number of visitors to the physical libraries), while the number of book loans has gone down.
 The explanation for the latter is of course linked to the ever more prevalent digitization of knowledge and cultural content.

 2. We think libraries should go beyond their main activity when searching for new ways to attract citizens to the library.
-How are you proceeding at DOKK1(the main library) when implementing a new service and choosing a partner?
+How are you proceeding when implementing a new service and choosing a partner?

 Yes, I agree.
-In Denmark, there are various good examples of partnerships between libraries and other public entities or organisations from the civic society (e.g., NGO’s, volunteers, etc.).
+In Denmark, there are various good examples of partnerships between libraries and other public entities or organizations from the civic society (e.g., NGO’s, volunteers, etc.).
 In Aarhus, at DOKK1 we have more than 130 registered partnerships.
 The process is simple: the partner will bring in an activity, the library will provide space, promote the activity (often via social media) and give help with logistics.

 3. Dokk1 has become a community center, offering a mix of library services and public services.
 How did you come up with this strategy?

 In 2004 there was a national political urge towards creating a kind of ‘one-stop-shop’ for public service.
 The reason was that people had to move from office to office just to have trivial processes like moving to another city done.
-Eventually in 2005 there was a law on that matter that passed in the parliament.
-To me it was obvious that a municipal citizens’ service would have a lot in common with the libraries, as we in the Danish library act also have an obligation to provide governmental information to the public, as would the citizens’ service.Furthermore, both citizens’ services and libraries were born with a service obligation and offering a mix of library services and public services has been a very good development.
+Eventually, in 2005, there was a law on that matter that passed in the parliament.
+To me, it was obvious that a municipal citizens’ service would have a lot in common with the libraries, as we in the Danish library act also have an obligation to provide governmental information to the public, as would the citizens’ service.Both citizens’ services and #libraries were born with a #service obligation and offering a mix of library services and public services has been a very good development.
 Click To Tweet

 4. Has the number of library visits increased since the library opening?
-Why is that?
-Do you have some numbers to share with us?

 Yes, the number of visits has increased dramatically – from around 500,000 per year in the old main library to 1,3 mill in the new.
 About 10% of visitors are coming for citizens’ services.
 Now, almost two years after the opening, there is no sign of a decreased interest – the number of visitors is still on that level.
 I believe that the reasons for the very high number of visitors are multiple: There are really good spaces for families and children,